-It was cold and wet beyond belief and most people were wrapped up indoors and making the most of modem comforts, like central heating and showers.
+It was cold and wet beyond belief and most people were wrapped up indoors and making the most of modern comforts, like central heating and showers.
 We weren’t.
-We decided that we needed a trip to the Lake District in our van.
-We packed all of our blankets, jumpers, coats, boats, and thermals into the small storage compartments the back of our van and make sure we had plenty of gas and heating blankets too for Winston the pug.
-Our plan is simple.
+We decided that what we needed was a trip to the Lake District in our van.
+We packed all our blankets, jumpers, coats, boots and thermals into the small storage compartments in the back of our van and made sure we had plenty of gas and heating supplies for the next week.
+We packed numerous dog coats and blankets too for Winston the Pug.
+Our plan was simple.
 We were not going to let the weather stop our fun!

-As we slowly, (Our van only does slowly), made our way up north on the dreaded M6, motorway, being over took by haulage lorries and being buffeted by strong side winds.
-My optimism started to drain.
+As we slowly, (our van only does slowly), made our way up north on the dreaded M6 motorway, being overtook by haulage lorries and being buffeted by strong sidewinds, my optimism started to drain.
 The weather was awful.
-The wipers barely cope with the spray from the traffic and the snow was building up on the embankments the further north we traveled.
+The wipers barely coped with the spray from the traffic and the snow was building up on the embankments the further north we traveled.
 There was no turning back now though.
-Whether it was due to stubbornness or resilience we continued the journey north and end after 5 hours on the road we arrived at our destination.
+Whether it was due to stubbornness or resilience we continued the journey north and after 5 hours on the road we arrived at our destination.

-We are members of the Caravan and the Motorhome club for times just like this.
-Wild camping is brilliant and you can end up in some amazing locations but when the weather is against you and you are already battling the gods, (or so it seemed), you need a stable base to build your adventure from.
+We are members of the Caravan and Motorhome Club for times just like this.
+Wild camping is brilliant and you can end up in some amazing locations, but when the weather is against you and you’re already battling the gods, (or so it seemed), you need a stable base to build your adventures from.
 We stayed at the Meathop Fell club site.
-Nestle is amongst tall trees in the south of the Lake District National park, it was a perfect convocation to explore the southern lakes.
-Windermere and Coniston water were closed by as was Grizedale forest.
+Nestled in amongst tall trees in the south of the Lake District National Park, it was a perfect location to explore the southern lakes.
+Windermere and Coniston Water were close by, as was Grizedale Forest.

-We set up the van ready for the week in one of the most beautiful places on Earth; The English lakes.
+We set the van up ready for our week in one of the most beautiful places on Earth; The English Lakes.

-The paths were like rivers I am not using they were wet!
-They had a constant flow of 2 inch water flowing them.
+The paths were like rivers!
+I am not just saying they were wet.
+They had a constant flow of 2 inch water flowing down them.
 We “paddled” our way up through the winding paths.
 We soon became part of the forest.
-The trees enveloped us and our course, and rather than showing us the way to go it felt like the forest was a big for us to explore as we wanted.
+The trees enveloped us and our course, and rather than showing us the way to go it felt like the forest was a big playground for us to explore as we wanted.
 When you are in a wild space during extreme weather you can’t fight it.
-You have to allow it to do whatever it wants to do whatever it wants to do.
+You have to allow it to do whatever it wants to do.
 Today the forest wanted us to get wet.
-The drops falling off the trees hit us on our Poncho hood like wainuts falling from the trees.
-Our faces were showered with a cold misty breeze everytime the wind managed to get through canopy save us.
+The drops falling off the trees hit us on our Poncho hoods like walnuts falling from the trees.
+Our faces were showered with a cold misty breeze every time the wind managed to get through the canopy above us.
 We didn’t mind though.
 We kept walking happy to be part of nature and experiencing the forest on a day like this.

 Comments will be approved before showing up.